Pharmr/almace-scaffolding/_app/_pages/about.md

 <h1 style="text-align:center;">The easiest way to cruise on your drug therapy. </h1>
 {: style="color: black; font-size: 200%; text-align: center; line-height: 1.2;"}
 <br>
 <p style="text-align:center;">At Pharmr, we know being sick sucks.
-That's why we've built tools for patients on maintenance and continuation therapy to make it as easy as possible.
-So you can cruise on your <span style="color: #9325fb; font-weight: bold;">Humira®</span>, <span style="color: #9325fb; font-weight: bold;">Biktarvy®</span> or <span style="color: #9325fb; font-weight: bold;">Lispro®</span> — hassle free.
-Because the last thing you need to do is mess with the thing that's <span style="color: #9325fb; font-weight: bold;">actually working</span>.
+That's why we're on a mission to make maintenance and continuation therapy as easy as possible.
+So you can cruise on your <span style="color: #9325fb; font-weight: bold;">Humira®</span>, <span style="color: #9325fb; font-weight: bold;">Biktarvy®</span> or <span style="color: #9325fb; font-weight: bold;">Lispro®</span> without friction or interruption.
+Because the last thing in the world you need is to mess with the thing that's <span style="color: #9325fb; font-weight: bold;">actually working</span>.
 Sign up with Pharmr and never miss a dose again.
 </p>
 <!--{: style="color: black; font-size: 150%; text-align: center; line-height: 1.2;"}-->
 <br>